No conflict of interest-Conte on FT Vatican-probe report

 28 Ottobre 2019

-Rome, October 28 - The Italian government said Monday that Premier Giuseppe Conte has done nothing wrong after the Financial Times reported on a link between him and an investment fund at the centre of a financial corruption investigation in the Vatican.
+Rome, October 28 - The Italian government said Monday that Premier Giuseppe Conte has done nothing wrong after the Financial Times reported on a link between him and an investment fund, Fiber 4.0, at the centre of a financial corruption investigation in the Vatican.
 "As regards the reports by the Financial Times, it should be pointed out that Conte only gave a legal opinion and was not aware, nor was he expected to know, that some investors referred to a Vatican-supported investment fund that is today at the centre of an investigation," the premier's office said in a statement.
+Conte said later he had already cleared everything up with Italy's competition watchdog, which had decided not to take any action in the case.

 LE RUBRICHE